wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    </td></tr>
 </table>

 ## Browser Profiles

+When you're switching among different Azure accounts, you are returned to the last account used.
+So you'll need to sign off and back again to use another account.
+That's a hassle.

-PROTIP: When you return to the Portal, Azure knows your account because it stores a "cookie" in your browser.
+Azure knows your account because it stored a "cookie" in your browser.

-That is a hassle when you're switching among different Azure accounts.

-PROTIP: So if you're using Google Chrome, click the Chrome avatar at the upper-right corner to create a different profile for each Azure account.
+PROTIP: Use browser profiles, one for each email.
+Click the avatar at the upper-right corner to create a different profile for each Azure account:

    * <a href="#MSAccount">Learn account</a> using your personal email (such as at gmail.com).
    * Account using your Visual Studio benefit (using your work email)
    * Work account to do your job as an Administrator.
    <br /><br />

+You'll need to do this for each browser (Google Chrome, Microsoft Edge, Firefox, etc.).

 <a name="USGov"></a>